petarov/starghlist/README.md

 <img src="assets/ghlist.png" alt="Bloodworm vector image" width="180"/>
 </p>

-This is a MCP server that is supposed to help you manage your GitHub starred repositories and lists.
+starghlist<sup>*</sup> is an MCP server designed to help you manage your GitHub starred repositories and lists.

+You can use an AI agent to view, sort, and filter repositories, as well as unstar those that are no longer relevant.
+The AI agent can also suggest how to categorize your starred repositories based on the GitHub lists you’ve created.
+Adding or removing repositories from lists is not yet supported—it’s a work in progress.

-<sub>In Bulgarian, „глист“ or "glist" means an intestinal parasitic worm (roundworm).</sub>
+<sub><sup>*</sup>In Bulgarian, „глист“ or "glist" means an intestinal parasitic worm (roundworm).</sub>

 # Tools

-- `getStarred`: Get the users's starred repositories.
+- `getStars`: Get your starred repositories.
 - `addStar`: Star one or more repositories.
 - `removeStar`: Unstar one or more repositories.
-- `getListNames`: Get all of the user's lists.
+- `getListNames`: Get all of your lists.

+TODO: `addToList`, `removeFromList` are WIP.

 # Prompts

 TODO ...

 # Setup